 If you are in doubt about storing something in your storage unit, ask.
 The staff at Mars Mega Storage is more than happy to help you.

-Mars Mega Storage is designed to accommodate all of our guest storage needs in one location.
+Mars Mega Storage is designed to accommodate all of our guests’ storage needs in one location.
 Whether your needs are for covered, open-air, or self-storage, we have the Paso Robles secure and well-maintained storage solution.
-Amenities include 24/7 access, online bill pay, bathrooms and showers, a conference room, complimentary refreshments, a fully supplied vehicle and boat wash area and boat and RV dump station.
+Amenities include 24/7 access, online bill pay, bathrooms and showers, a conference room, complimentary refreshments, a fully supplied vehicle and boat wash area, and a boat and RV dump station.
 Call today to reserve your storage space.